ycbrian/Pig-Dice-Game/README.md

 # Pig-Dice-Game

 -This is a small dice game which can be played on the website.
--This project is for procticing DOM manipulation.
+-This project is for practicing DOM manipulation.
 <br/>

 ## Game Rule